mendix/docs/content/en/docs/refguide/mobile/best-practices/batch-synchronization.md

 ## 5 Advanced Advice

-For advanced development advice, consult the following MVP recommendations:
+For advanced development advice, consult the following recommendations:

 * For more complex synchronization scenarios that use multiple entities, create a separate synchronization page to show the progress of all synchronized entities.
 This lets users start and pause the synchronization as needed.
 * Batch size should be between 100 and 10,000 objects.
 Larger batches tend to synchronize faster, but smaller batches give more responsive feedback to users.